 The eDART Voltage Schedule application is used to ensure that all applicable generators have either a specified voltage schedule or an approved exemption (based on a Transmission Owner exemption request).
-Each generator voltage schedule will be submitted by the Transmission Owner into the application, followed by PJM's technical review, and then by the Generation Owner's acknowledgement.
+Each generator voltage schedule will be submitted by the Transmission

+Owner into the application, followed by PJM's technical review, and then by the Generation Owner's acknowledgement.

 Generation Owners shall communicate concerns regarding the assignment of the Transmission Owner voltage schedule/bandwidth or PJM Default Voltage Schedule/Bandwidth to PJM and the TO for resolution.
 This communication shall be made via the eDART Voltage Schedule application by using the GO Comment functionality.
-Alternatively, email to the Transmission Owner, with copy to PJM via the email address voltageschedules@pjm.com, can be used.

 A Transmission Owner wishing to exempt an applicable generator from following a voltage schedule shall submit an exemption request via the eDART Voltage Schedule application, including the engineering basis such as, but not limited to, stability limitations, generator connected to radial circuits or to a tap changer voltage controlled bus, customer voltage quality limitations etc., for such exemption.
-Alternatively, the Transmission Owner shall submit an exemption request via email to VoltageScheduleExemption@pjm.com including the engineering basis for such exemption.
 PJM, in coordination with the affected Transmission Owner, must review the request and provide approval (or denial) based on their analysis, before the change can go into effect.